yetibot/yetibot.github.io/resources/templates/md/pages/ops-guide.md

-Providing config via multiple methods makes it compatible with 12-factor configuration and simple usage in container environments while still retaining the ease of of use of the EDN file option.
+Providing config via multiple methods makes it compatible with 12-factor configuration and simple usage in container environments while still retaining the ease of use of the EDN file option.

 The majority of configurable sub-systems use immutable config as they do not need to change very often.
 Examples include: